anniavd/E-commerce/README.md

 # Installation
- - Install Visual Studio Code
+ - Install Visual Studio Code.
-- Inside the Visual Studio Code need create a file .env where need write DB_USER=<database name>,DB_USER=<your name user for your database> and then DB_PW=<password for your database>
+- Inside the Visual Studio Code need create a file .env where need write DB_USER=database name,DB_USER=< name user for your database> and then DB_PW=password for your database.
-- Install Insomnia app
+- Install Insomnia app.

 # Usage